 Second, OrderUp’s on-premise tools empower guests to order and pay for meals directly from their mobile device.
-Our restaurant partners tell us that allowing guests to order and pay from their phones eliminates a large number of repetitive tasks, like order fulfillment and running bills to and from tables.
-This has helped front-of-house staff cover three times as many tables per shift on OrderUp, allowing restaurants to operate more efficiently in a labor-constrained market.
+Our restaurant partners tell us that allowing guests to order and pay from their phones eliminates a large number of repetitive tasks, like order fulfilment and running bills to and from tables.
+This has helped front-of-house staff cover three times as many tables per shift on OrderUp, allowing restaurants to operate more efficiently in a labour-constrained market.
 The staff also love it as their tips increase substantially with more tables covered each shift.

 We are actively looking at ways to leverage data to drive great guest experiences.
-There are great opportunities that improve the experience for all parties, like driving personalized recommendations or food and drink pairings.
+There are great opportunities that improve the experience for all parties, like driving personalised recommendations or food and drink pairings.
 While we get excited thinking about features like this, we must approach them thoughtfully with a privacy-first lens.
 Handling restaurant and guest data is a privilege, and one that we need to treat seriously.

 We currently have restaurant partners in Canada and the US.
 We plan to expand further, but want to make sure we have the proper support infrastructure in place so merchants in new geographies experience the same world-class support that our current customers receive.

 Because all guests who order through their phone must provide contact information, we help restaurants quickly build robust customer lists that they can use to promote new menus and discounts, ultimately driving incremental visits.